Etter Lab Umass Header

 2) Forces Creating a Genetic Break at 3300m

-Interestingly, D. atacellana is not the only species to show a sharp break at 3300 m.
+Interestingly, these two protobranchs are not the only species to show a sharp break at 3300 m.
 In a global analysis of population structure in the cosmopolitan amphipod Eurythenes gryllus , France and Kocher (1996) found a similar pattern at virtually the same depth (Fig. 9).
 At abyssal depths, Atlantic and Pacific populations of E. gryllus were genetically homogeneous, but in both oceans, there was a pronounced divergence (16 S mtDNA) among populations above and below 3200m.
 The bathymetric divergence within ocean basins far exceeded that found between the Atlantic and Pacific populations at similar depths.
 These two species have extremely different life styles, natural histories, phylogenetic affinities and geographic distributions.
 Their congruent genetic divergence at 3300 m in vastly different regions of the world oceans, suggests that 3300m may represent a ubiquitous unrecognized phylogeographic barrier isolating organisms inhabiting different depth regimes.

 In our work we are exploring the forces that might produce such a sharp genetic discontinuity among multiple unrelated species.